websankarsiva/hotelautomation/README.md

  - Open command prompt <br>
  - Run __npm test__ in command prompt <br>
  - Look at commmand prompt test case success msg <br>

+## Tech Spec:
+Floor.js consist of main output logic and power calculation code is written.

+Each Floor object has a list of main and sub corridors assests per floor.

+HotelAssets consist of the total Floor objects from the hotel.